Visiting Universal Studios Orlando is exciting but can be daunting.

 Stay at Aventura, or any of the Lowes Hotels; Sapphire Falls , Royal Pacific , Portofino Bay and there are shuttle boats, talk about arriving in style.
 Hard Rock Hotel is located in City Walk so you only have to walk a couple of minutes to the entrance.

-There are different value hotels and with the arrival of the Surfside Resort this Summer, you’ll be able to stay at a much more budget friendly price.
+Summer 2019 saw the arrival of the Brand New Surfside Resort where you’ll be able to stay at a Universal hotel for £80 per night.

 These can cost $150 plus per person, it may be worth the extra cost to not have to wait in lines.